Advanced Inquiry Program - A Master’s Program with San Diego Zoo Global

 Project Dragonfly reaches millions of people each year through inquiry-driven learning media, public exhibits, and graduate programs worldwide.
 AIP Master’s students join a growing alliance of education, environmental, and community leaders.
 The AIP is a one-of-a-kind graduate degree co-delivered by major community institutions committed to local, national, and global change.
 Project Dragonfly is housed at Miami University, a state university in Oxford, Ohio, established in 1809.
 Miami, listed as one of the eight original Public Ivies, has a long and distinguished record of excellence in research and teaching in science and education.

 Enrollment is open to applicants with a bachelor’s degree regardless of academic major or profession.
 It is designed for teachers and other professionals interested in community engagement and environmental stewardship.
-Enrollment is open to applicants who hold a bachelor’s degree, regardless of academic major or profession.

 Applicants elect to enroll in either a Master of Arts in Teaching in Biological Sciences (MAT, designed for certified teachers) or a Master of Arts in Biology (MA, designed for all other professionals) from Miami University.
 MA and MAT candidates go through the AIP together.
 Note: The MAT program does not confer a teaching license or certification.